-Ms. Angnakak: Thank you, Mr. Speaker. ...(inaudible)...
-This was and still continues to be a really big issue.
+Ms. Angnakak: Thank you, Mr. Speaker, I would just like to remind the minister, this was and still continues to be a really big issue.
 In fact the QEC is losing employees because of that, so I would encourage the minister to make that her priority and it would be something I would be asking for again in the near future.